On the wall-normal velocity variance in canonical wall-bounded turbulence: Methodology

 One-dimensional velocity spectra are traditionally studied as a function of the streamwise wavenumber $k_x$.
 Along this direction -- and also for time series -- the wall-normal velocity spectrum $E_{ww}(k_x)$ is approximately constant at the lowest wavenumbers before undergoing an extended transition to the inertial subrange of scales at higher $k_x$ \citep{Ayet2020}.
 The number of contributing factors to the shape of this transition make it infeasible to identify the appropriate length scale for this region of the spectrum.

-In contrast, the spectrum $E_{ww}(k_y)$ as a function of the spanwise wavenumber $k_y$ exhibits a distinct peak at intermediate scales as seen in Fig. \ref{fig:example}(\textit{a}).
+In contrast, the spectrum $E_{ww}(k_y)$ as a function of the spanwise wavenumber $k_y$ exhibits a distinct peak at intermediate scales as seen in Fig. \ref{Fig2}(\textit{a}).
 There is a clearer segregation of motions in the spanwise spectrum, where the peak and low-wavenumber limit have different behaviors and can be individually assessed.
 Accordingly, $E_{ww}(k_y)$ statistics are investigated in this study.
+The later analysis was repeated using the peak in the premultiplied spectrum $k_y E_{ww}$ which is commonly employed in the literature for streamwise wavenumber spectra that otherwise lack a peak \citep[see, e.g.,][]{Baidya2017}.
+The same spectral scaling is observed for both approaches, but the uncompensated spectrum is less affected by the viscous cutoff and is the more robust option for this study.
 The spectra for the ZPG flat plate case are available at a limited number of $z$ positions, such that wall-normal profiles of spectral properties are coarse for this case in later figures.

 Unlike a channel and flat plate that have a fixed length along $y$, a pipe geometry has a decreasing cross-flow distance (i.e., circumference) with increasing wall-normal distance.
 To account for this difference, the tangential wavenumber $k_t$ for the pipe flow must be converted to spanwise wavenumber as $k_y = k_t/(1-z/R)$ where $R=\delta$ is the pipe radius.